 CREATE BIG IMPACT THROUGH MICRO-ACTIONS

-Corporate treasury and finance professionals are often trained to follow very rigid processes that favor risk aversion.
+Treasury and finance professionals are often trained to follow very rigid processes that favor risk aversion.
 But even in a tightly regulated industry, there are opportunities for innovation and creative problem-solving.
 To find these opportunities, innovators ask two questions:

 - Am I solving the right problem?
 Innovation does not have to be something huge.
 In fact, Dr. Ahuja found that for most organizations 70% of innovation happens within their core business.
 The smallest improvements to a daily process can add up to create big impact.